|Riding Style||All Mountain|

 Turning Experience/Carving: this extra camber and mellower early rise seems to do the same thing when hitting jumps in the sense that you feel it really spring out of the turn as it pops on an ollie.
 Yeah, we had more fun on the Pioneer but it’s hard to think of another board we have tried recently at $449 that can do what the Endeavor Ranger does.

 Powder: Setting this all the way back transformed this board into an average freeride board and that is more than you should ask from an all-mountain board.
 Only a few others we have tried in the “one board quiver/all-mountain” category that you can ask.
-Setting it all the way back you can get a difference between nose/tail of 5” or 4 if you go by the suggested stance range markings.
-That means you could get a set back from the center of the board of 2.5” or 2” which is pretty far back for an all-mountain board.
-We usually get stoked on 1.75” or even 1.5”.
+Setting it all the way back you can get a difference between nose/tail of 5” if you go by the suggested stance range markings.
+That means you could get a set back from the center of the board of 2.5” which is pretty far back for an all-mountain board.
+We usually get stoked on 1.75” or even 1.5” so this is a very generous set back.
+You can even go a little further if you wanted if you don’t have EST bindings.
 Then, combine the early rise in the nose and you have a really solid directional floater in the semi-deep stuff.
+We had a really easy float in about 2′ of powder for a board like this so it’s not just about the specs.

 Speed: The base of the Endeavor Ranger is the same as the Pioneer and that’s pretty cool.
 It’s pretty damp like the Pioneer too and those sidewalls might be why.
 Whatever is happening, it’s a pretty good board to point it…well within reason.